berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 2: Outside of class

 - Extra credit opportunity on Tuesday, January 20!
 Help us to choose a new professor!
 Come on-time and stay fully engaged with a potential faculty talk, give a bit of feedback to help us, and you will earn a replacement quiz with full credit.
 (This is a great way to replace a low quiz grade!)
 Pizza at 5:20.
 Talk begins at 5:30.
 Do not be late if you want the extra credit!
+Also, be sure to complete [EC-1: Form for Feedback on External Speakers](https://docs.google.com/document/d/1fDicpT72DS3dJYffn5sIwedCcvOejTxWVIgovc_qDu4/edit?usp=sharing) and upload to the Quiz area in Moodle by 8 am Friday.
 - Read [Chapters 3, 4,and 5 in C++ for Python Programmers](https://moodle.berea.edu/mod/lti/view.php?id=799811) for a potential reading quiz on Wednesday.
 Be sure to go through the Moodle link to get full credit.
 Due at 8 am on Wednesday, January 21.
 - Read [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8).
 This is an individual Lab.
 The first milestone is due Friday, January 23 at 8 am.
 The final completion milestone of the lab is due Monday, January 26 at 8 am.
 - Don't procrastinate on [A01: Interview with a CSC 236 TA](https://docs.google.com/document/d/1NtM4BUvfbsyYlgH63H92zRcvMYrIIYVDortntHz_nxg/edit?usp=sharing), which is due Wednesday, January 28 at 8 am.
 You can do this at any time before then, but it is best to schedule it at your convenience rather than waiting until the last minute.